-Is chicken dangerous for my dog?
+Is chicken dangerous for dogs and cats?

 Dried chicken treats

 There is a huge range of dog treats with dried chicken available, which many dogs love.
 When using training aids or feeding treats, we would recommend reducing some of their allocated daily food allowance in order to avoid excess calories and over-feeding your dog.
 When selecting treats for your dog, it is important to avoid those that contain additives or preservatives, and to always provide your dog with access to plenty of fresh water.
 If your dog shows signs of dehydration, increased thirst or urination, or they are off colour, always seek veterinary advice.
-Read more about how to do a simple examination of your pet at home here.
+Read more about how to do a simple examination of your pet at home.

 Book a video appointment to have a chat with one of our vets.